COVID-19 Vaccine Information

 Booster Shots

-Pfizer booster shots are approved for everyone 12 years old and older, and some people are eligible for a second booster shot.
 This CDC chart outlines who should get a booster, when to get a booster and which booster you should get.
-Schedule your booster shot online.
+Schedule your booster shot online or through your MyChart account.

 Vaccine and Booster Shot Recommendations for Immunocompromised Individuals

 Those who are moderately or severely immunocompromised (have a weakened immune system) are at increased risk of severe COVID-19 illness and death.
 Their immune response to the COVID-19 vaccination may not be as strong as in people who are not immunocompromised.
-To stay up-to-date, the CDC recommends:
+Learn more about CDC vaccine and booster recommendations for moderately or severely immunocompromised people.

 If you have concerns or questions about which vaccine you should receive, speak with your health care provider.